Finnish minelayer Louhi: Lapland War

 Earlier it had been thought that the sinking might have been caused even by a Finnish sea mine, laid by either Finns in 1941 or Germans in 1944.
 However, on the basis of observations during dives to the wreck, it is now believed that the sinking was caused by a torpedo that hit the hull outside the engine room.

 Archival research in Germany in the new millennium revealed that the likely cause was a sound-seeking torpedo fired by U-370.
 The time of the firing of the torpedo by U-370 is only three minutes different from the data registered by the Finns.
 The lapse of time between the firing and the hit explains the time difference.

 The place of the sinking of Louhi has been marked in maps for a long time, but the wreck was never found at this site.
-However, in May 2015, Finnish divers found a wreck that they believed to be Louhi.
+However, in May 2015, Finnish divers from the "Badewanne Diving Exploration Team" found a wreck that they believed to be Louhi.
 Divers from the Finnish Navy Diving Guild visited the wreck.
 According to them, Louhi can be identified from the two Vickers guns.

 The explosion caused the deck at the rear to collapse.
 "Iron can be pretty humble stuff, when one uses enough of ammunition", said Petri Härmä from the diving guild.
 From the engine room to the bow, the deck is intact.
 Louhi lies upright, on its keel, on a sandy bottom.
 The actual site of the explosion is about 100 metres from the wreck.
 The ship travelled these 100 metres before it sank.

 In 2015, it was revealed that the commanders of U-370 and Louhi had been good friends.
 Louhi was commanded by Captain lieutenant Olavi Syrjänen, and U-370 by Oberleutnant zur See Karl Nielsen.
 Syrjänen had known many languages, and he had therefore been appointed as a liaison officer between the Finns and the Germans.
 Nielsen had often visited the Syrjänen family in Helsinki.
 When Louhi was sunk, Syrjänen was the last man rescued from the sea.